Harlequin Romances are Becoming More Sexy

-That statement is full of irony because the very books that younger readers are eschewing are now primarily catered to their interests, not to those who’ve been reading Harlequins for decades.
-While this article talks specifically about Harlequin Romances, I’m going to tangentially touch upon that line to springboard to other ones.
+That statement is full of irony because the books that younger readers are eschewing are now primarily catered to their own interests.
+Those who’ve been reading Harlequins for decades are losing interest in modern books.
+While this article talks specifically about Harlequin Romances, I will tangentially touch upon that line to springboard to other ones.

 Younger readers shouldn’t shy away from Harlequins as the imprint is more diverse than it’s ever been before.
 And the belief that Harlequins have always been stodgy, old books is just silly.
-I grew up reading the Temptation line, starting at around 11 or 12, and it was fairly erotic for its day.
+I grew up reading the Temptation line, starting at around 11 or 12.
+It was fairly erotic for its day.
 Condoms, all forms of birth control, one-night stands, sex flings, oral sex, masturbation, multiple partners… I remember reading about all these things in Temptations.

-I find among youthful readers that they look at “vintage” romance either one of two ways: 1) They feel the books are replete with boring fade-to-black sex scenes and mild kisses, with heroes that were too enigmatic and stoic; or 2) They dislike the dynamic between the battle of the sexes in older romances, seeing the heroes as too cruel, or the books too “rapey.”
+I find among youthful readers that they look at “vintage” romance in either one of two ways.
+1) They feel the books are boring due to fade-to-black sex scenes and mild kisses, with heroes as too enigmatic and stoic.
+2) They dislike the dynamic between the battle of the sexes in older romances, The heroes are seen as too cruel, or the books too “rapey.”

-What these readers fail to acknowledge about the older so-called “rapey” books, was that it was the reader who was giving consent to the story.
-It was pure fantasy, experiencing a tale about a beautiful woman who was so desired by an animalistic, attractive male, that he would be reduced to coercing her with some amount of force if she were not willing.
-However, the heroine very often was willing; it was a struggle between her inner desires and the outside society she often felt.
-The allure was about being sexually active and fully enjoying it, without any hangups.
+What these readers fail to acknowledge about the older so-called “rapey” books was that the reader was giving consent to the story.
+It was pure fantasy, experiencing a tale about a beautiful woman who an animalistic, attractive male so desired that he would be reduced to coercing her with some amount of force if she were not willing.
+However, the heroine was often willing; it was a struggle between her inner desires and the outside society she often felt.
+The allure was about being sexually active and fully enjoying it without any hangups.

-While the outside covers and inside content of Harlequins have gotten sexier as time goes on, that’s a separate matter from using these books to gauge what heterosexual women want in their love lives.
+While the outside covers and inside content of Harlequins have gotten sexier over time, that’s a separate matter from using these books to gauge what heterosexual women want in their love lives.
 Marketing whizzes know sex sells romance, not just cars! 🙂